This is the first coaching meeting. The format is different.

 2. Review and Assist

-- Look at The Big Picture together.
+- Look at Overview together.
 Read it slowly so people can have an idea of where they are in the disciple-making process.
 Ask two key questions;

 - Review.
 Ask the group, “What is your next step?”

 - Assist.
-Ask the group, “How can we help you get there?”
+Then ask the group, “How can we help you get there?”
+These are the two questions in Coaching.
 Allow people to provide answers.
 Let the group help each other.
-Allow for cross-pollination.
+Encourage cross-pollination.
 Be ready to reteach tools on the spot or before the next coaching meeting.
-The goal is the encouragement.
-This fuels disciple-making.
+The goal is encouragement.
+This sustains disciple-making.

 - Pick a date one month out for the next coaching meeting.
 Do this at the end of each coaching meeting.
 Meet four more times after the next one.
 Schedule them one at a time in increasing intervals.
 For instance; 6 weeks, 8 weeks, 10 weeks and 12 weeks.
 This way, you would meet for close to a year as a team.

 - Don’t overlook Coaching meetings.
 They are the difference between someone being exposed to the tools and someone who becomes a life-long disciple-maker.
 Coaching is that important!

 - Consider meeting the same day, time and location as Tool Box.
 Keep it to ninety minutes.
 Plan for refreshments at the end.